 In Round Mountain, a lot of people use the bus to get to work every day though Round Mountain is a relatively small town.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The citizens of Round Mountain are slightly less educated than the national average of 21.84% for the average city or town: 16.67% of adults in Round Mountain have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Round Mountain rank slightly lower than the national average.
+16.67% of adults 25 and older in Round Mountain have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Round Mountain in 2022 was $48,019, which is wealthy relative to Texas, and upper middle income relative to the rest of the US.
 This equates to an annual income of $192,076 for a family of four.
 However, Round Mountain contains both very wealthy and poor people as well.